bodo-ai/Bodo/docs/docs/faq.md

 Bodo DataFrames provides two methods of accelerating and scaling Pandas code.
-The first method involves using the Pandas API through the `bodo.pandas` module, which will lazily accumulate operations, optimize, then run in a parallel, C++ runtime using MPI.
+The first method involves using the Pandas API through the `bodo.pandas` module, which will lazily accumulate operations, optimize and then run them in a parallel, C++ runtime using MPI.
 The second method involes annotating functions with the Just-In-Time (JIT) compilation decorator (`bodo.jit`) in order to compile Python code to optimized, parallel binaries that run on an MPI backend.
-The Pandas API is easier to use; just replace the `import pandas as pd` with `import bodo.pandas as pd`, while JIT provides better performance in some cases at the cost of extra set up such as moving performance critical pieces to functions and ensuring those functions are jittable.
+The Pandas API is easier to use; just replace the `import pandas as pd` with `import bodo.pandas as pd`, while JIT provides better performance in some cases at the cost of extra set up such as moving performance critical pieces to separate functions and ensuring those functions are jittable.
 In addition to Pandas, JIT also natively supports Numpy and Scikit-learn.
 We recommend using Bodo DataFrames' Pandas APIs when getting started and experimenting with JIT for even better performance.
-See our [Python local quick start guide][quickstart-local-python] for more details.
+See our [Python local quick start guide][quickstart-local-python] for examples.

 ### How can I get help if I encounter an issue?